anreut/data-visualization/README.md

 # 📦 Webpack React Starter

-This is my personal Webpack config starter for React projects.
+This is Webpack config starter for React projects.
 There are two Webpack configs for `development` and `production` modes.
 Feel free to use it and modify it to your needs.

 ## Features
 - React 16